Telcos expect lower compliance cost in Budget 2017: Arpita Agrawal of PwC

-The leader and partner (Telecom), PwC was responding during a Business Standard live chat

-Responding to questions during a Business Standard live chat, Arpita P Agarwal, leader and partner (Telecom), PwC, said the telecom
+industry, Arpita P Agrawal, partner & leader (Telecom), PwC, said the sector expected an announcement related to the reduction in compliance costs in Budget 2017.

-sector expects an announcement related to the reduction in compliance costs in Budget 2017.
-She also underlined that government should step up its efforts to create awareness on cyber security.
-Excerpts:
+Agrawal also underlined that government should step up its efforts to create awareness on cyber security.

-What do experts hope Finance Minister Arun Jaitley will announce for the telecom sector in Budget 2017?
+What are experts expecting Finance Minister Arun Jaitley to announce for the telecom sector in Budget 2017?

 Incentives for digital adoption by the masses, reduction in compliance costs and resolution of pending taxation issues in the sector.

-With Reliance Jio changing the dynamics of the telecom sector and other operators following suit, can we see a mega announcement in the Budget regarding spectrum auction or tariffs?
+With Reliance Jio changing the dynamics of the telecom sector and other operators following its lead, can we see a mega announcement in the Budget regarding spectrum auction or tariffs?

 Spectrum auction and tariff is an area which is under the purview of licensor DoT and regulator TRAI, therefore no specific announcement is expected in this budget.

-The consumer will be king when he not only gets affordable pricing but also gets the desired quality and services.
-It is expected that post-consolidation, each operator will try and achieve that goal.
+The consumer will be king when they not only get affordable pricing but also get the desired quality and services.
+It is expected that post-consolidation each operator will try and achieve that goal.

 Now people are saying 5G is coming very soon.
 Are telcos acting smart and packaging old wine in new bottle?
 Shouldn't the government enact a leapfrogging policy to protect people?